-Determination of indicators is based on the participation of forest farmer groups in maintaining sustainable economic, social, environment, and institutions.
-The criteria for determining the indicators must meet the criteria of (a) sensitive, which has a high level of sensitivity when used to measure, that could minimize the number of indicators needed, (b) specific, which has clear coverage to prevent overlapping, (c) relevant, which is related to the object to be measured.
+#Determination of indicators is based on the participation of forest farmer groups is maintaining sustainable economic, social, environment, and institutions.
+The criteria for determining the indicators must meet the criteria of (a) Sensitive, which has a high level of sensitivity when used to measure so that it can minimize the number of indicators needed, (b Specific, which has clear coverage so as to prevent overlapping, (c) Relevant, which is related to the object to be measured.

-Determination of the economic indicators to assess forest management activities by forest farmer groups such as family income sources, farmers' ability to provide for family needs, farming activities and others.
-The social and cultural factors considered include welfare, poverty conditions, and land ownership.
-Ecological factors focus on indicators of environmental concern, land conversion, and productive land use.
-Institutional and legal factors include access to information, the role of extension workers, forest farmer groups.
-The accessibility and technology factors were measured through indicators of the use of agricultural technology, market access, and post-harvest processing.
+Determination of economic indicators to assess forest management activities by forest farmer groups such as family income sources, farmers' ability to provide for family needs, farmin activities and others.
+The social and cultural factors considered include welfare, povert conditions, and land ownership.
+Ecological factors focus on indicators of environmental concern land conversion, and productive land use.
+Institutional and legal factors include access t information, the role of extension workers, forest farmer groups.
+The accessibility & technolog factors were measured through indicators of the use of agricultural technology, market access and post-harvest processing.

-An indicator is a variable that is used to measure a change, either directly or indirectly, to a condition.
-Something deserves to be used as an indicator when it meets the following criteria: (1) valid, which can be used to measure the object to be assessed.
-(2) reliable, i.e. can be trusted.
-That is, being able to show consistent results when repeated measurements are made both now and in the future.
+An indicator is a variable that is used to measure a change, either directly or indirectly, to condition.
+Something deserves to be used as an indicator when it meets the following criteria: (1) Valid, which can be used to measure the object to be assessed.
+(2) Reliable, ie can be trusted That is, being able to show consistent results when repeated measurements are made both nor and in the future.